 An attorney from our firm could help you secure financial compensation following a pedestrian accident.
 If your injuries were significant, you could be facing a significant financial burden.
 A personal injury lawsuit could represent your best chance at compensation for your injuries.

 If you want to take legal action following a pedestrian accident, consider consulting with a law firm first.
 You might not want to take legal action alone.
 A single error during your lawsuit could affect your chances of fair compensation.
-Our Carrollton pedestrian accident lawyer can help hold the driver that struck you accountable.
+Our Carrollton personal injury lawyer can help hold the driver that struck you accountable.

 You Could Obtain Monetary Damages After Your Accident